 Middle East respiratory syndrome coronavirus

-This coronavirus differs from the previously identified coronaviruses such as the SARS coronavirus (SARS-CoV), which caused the 2003 SARS outbreaks.
+This novel coronavirus differs from the previously identified coronaviruses such as the SARS coronavirus (SARS-CoV), which caused the 2003 SARS outbreaks.

 There is still much to be investigated, but it is considered likely that this virus originated from an animal source.

 News and epi updates